Arc de Triomphe: Details

-Plaque in memory of the proclamation of the Republic, 4 September 1870.

-Plaque in memory of the return of the regions Alsace and Lorraine to France, 11 November 1918.

-Plaque in memory of the fighters of the Armies and the Resistance who died for France, 1939–1945.

-Plaque in memory of General de Gaulle's appeal, 18 June 1940.

 Access

-The Arc de Triomphe is accessible by the RER and Métro, with the closest stop being the Charles de Gaulle–Étoile station.
+The Arc de Triomphe is accessible by the RER and Metro, with the closest stop being Charles de Gaulle–Étoile.
 Due to heavy traffic on the roundabout of which the Arc is the centre, pedestrians use two underpasses accessible from the Champs-Élysées and the Grande Armée avenues.
-A spiral stairway with 240 steps leads visitors to the museum level in the attic of the monument, where large models of the Arc and interactive exhibits on its history, construction, and cultural significance are displayed.
-Another 40 steps lead to the rooftop terrace, offering a panoramic view of Paris.
+The ascent to the rooftop terrace comprises 284 steps.
+It begins with a 240-step spiral staircase leading to the mezzanine floor in the attic of the monument.
+Above the mezzanine is the museum hall, where large models of the Arc and interactive exhibits on its history, construction, and cultural significance are displayed.
+Approximately 40 further steps lead to the rooftop terrace, offering panoramic views of Paris.
 Elevators providing access to the museum and rooftop terrace are available.